Kai535813/portfolio/README.md

 ### Zoog

 Zoog is possibly the most perfect being ever to have been mentioned in the portfolio.
 Zoog is a little majic man that users can drag across the screen for pure satifaction and fun.
 Since the background does not loop, Zoog can cover the entire screen.
+If the user uncomments out the background, then Zoog will remain single.

 ![Zoog Application](https://github.com/Kai535813/portfolio/blob/main/images/zoogDuo.png?raw=true) ![](https://github.com/Kai535813/portfolio/blob/main/images/zoogSingle.png?raw=true)